openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

 # Overview {#openvino_docs_install_guides_overview}

-Intel® Distribution of OpenVINO™ toolkit is a comprehensive toolkit for quickly developing applications and solutions that solve a variety of tasks including emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, and many others.
-It accelerates applications with high-performance, AI and deep learning inference deployed from edge to cloud by:
+Intel® Distribution of OpenVINO™ toolkit is a comprehensive toolkit for developing applications and solutions based on deep learning tasks, such as: emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, etc. It provides high-performance and rich deployment options, from edge to cloud.
+Some of its advantages are:

 * Enabling CNN-based deep learning inference on the edge.
-* Supporting heterogeneous execution across Intel® CPU, Intel® Integrated Graphics, Intel® Neural Compute Stick 2, and Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
+* Supporting various execution modes across Intel® technologies: Intel® CPU, Intel® Integrated Graphics, Intel® Neural Compute Stick 2, and Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
 * Speeding time-to-market via an easy-to-use library of computer vision functions and pre-optimized kernels.

 ## Installation Options

-From the 2022.1 release, the OpenVINO installation package has been separated into two parts: OpenVINO Runtime and OpenVINO Development Tools.
-See the following instructions to decide your installation process.
+Since the 2022.1 release, the OpenVINO installation package has been distributed in two parts: OpenVINO Runtime and OpenVINO Development Tools.
+See the following instructions to choose your installation process.
 ### Decide What to Install

-**If you have already finished your model development and want to deploy your applications on various devices, [install OpenVINO Runtime](installing-openvino-runtime.md)**, which contains a set of libraries for an easy inference integration into your applications and supports heterogeneous execution across Intel® CPU and Intel® GPU hardware.
+**If you have already finished your model development and want to deploy your applications on various devices, [install OpenVINO Runtime](installing-openvino-runtime.md)**, which contains a set of libraries for easy inference integration with your products.

-**If you want to download model from [Open Model Zoo](../model_zoo.md), convert to [OpenVINO IR](../MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md), [optimize](../optimization_guide/model_optimization_guide.md) and tune pre-trained deep learning models**, [install OpenVINO Development Tools](installing-model-dev-tools.md), which provides the following tools:
+**If you want to download models from [Open Model Zoo](../model_zoo.md), [convert your own models to OpenVINO IR](../MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md), or [optimize and tune pre-trained deep learning models](../optimization_guide/model_optimization_guide.md)**, [install OpenVINO Development Tools](installing-model-dev-tools.md), which provides the following tools:

   * Model Optimizer
   * Post-Training Optimization Tool